viters/docs/cookbook/flows/scheduling-content-static-sites.md

    - `* 1 * * * *` - Would trigger this flow every minute
    - `* 15 * * * *` – Would trigger this flow every 15 minutes

-### Add an Operation to check the published date and update data
+### Add an Operation to Check The Published Date and Update Data

 7. [Create a new Operation](/configuration/flows/operations#operations)